skip to Main Content

 Four tips to avoid a tax audit in 2017

 Getting mail from the Internal Revenue Service (IRS) is enough to give anyone heart palpitations.
-If this letter is sent to inform the recipient of a potential audit, those heart palpitations can turn serious.
+If this letter is sent to inform the recipient of a potential tax audit, those heart palpitations can turn serious.

 All joking aside, dealing with the IRS is a serious matter.